UltraDEV007/Ruby-care/README.md

 ## MVP

-- *Care* will feature full-crud (create-read-update-destroy) functionality for: moods, affirmations and posts, which will be managed by a user.
+- *Care* will feature full-crud (create-read-update-destroy) functionality for: moods and posts, which will be managed by a user.
 - *Care* will be user-friendly.
 - *Care* will feature mobile-first design, that follows some of the [material-design](https://en.wikipedia.org/wiki/Material_Design) principles.
 <br>